TN 9 (04-26)

 You may partially adjudicate the award based on the NH’s allegations and secure proof on a post-adjudicative basis.
 For partial adjudication, see procedures in GN 01010.110.

-If an attorney represents the NH and the case involves a fee agreement, refer to instructions in GN 03940.036.
+If an attorney or representative represents the NH and the case involves a fee agreement, refer to instructions in GN 03940.036.

 3. WC/PDB verification is received and differs from the alleged WC/PDB

-Adjust all offset through ICF if a new proven rate differs from the allegation.
+Adjust all offset through ICF if a new proven rate differs from the alleged WC/PDB rate.

-For partially adjudicated ALJ cases with attorney involvement:
+For partially adjudicated ALJ cases with attorney or representative involvement:

-• Recalculate the attorney fee based on the proven rate (if necessary).
+• Recalculate the attorney or representative's fee based on the proven rate (if necessary).

-• Add a special message on the MBR explaining that the attorney fee is ready for calculation since WC/PDB rates are now proven.
+• Add a special message on the MBR explaining that the attorney or representative's fee is ready for calculation since WC/PDB rates are now proven.

 NOTE: Provide appropriate language regarding the established fee amount.
-ICF Function 32 input will except because of the attorney fee coding on the MBR.
-Therefore, use Function 34 of Online Record Entry Operation (OREO) and send the case to the BTE/BA to recalculate the attorney fee.
-The BTE/BA will then pay the correct amount to the attorney using the Single Payment System (SPS).
+ICF Function 32 input will except because of the attorney or representative fee coding on the MBR.
+Therefore, code "Y" on the WCPA screen in ICF 32 as if you will be completing an A101.
+Send the case to the BTE/BA to recalculate the attorney or representative's fee.
+The BTE/BA will then pay the correct amount to the attorney or representative using the Single Payment System (SPS).

-IMPORTANT: If we obtained the WC/PDB information through a third party resource, follow due process procedures in Processing Third Party Reports GN 03001.025.
+IMPORTANT: If we obtained the WC/PDB information through other appropriate sources, follow due process procedures in GN 03001.025.

 D. Establishing a diary control in the PC